Last Updated on

 As the most expensive binocular and the only one of its kind in the Redfield’s binocular line up, there was no way I could not review this rangefinding optic.

-Even if you think this marriage of the two optical systems might be a little controversial, just hear me out and then decide for yourself before you buy Redfield rangefinding binoculars.
+Even if you think this marriage of the two optical systems might be a little controversial, just hear me out and then decide for yourself before you buy these rangefinding binoculars.

 If you’re curious about what this tactical binocular can offer in a hunting scenario, open your mind and get right into the Q&A.